 Doctors check for signs of autonomic dysfunction during the physical examination and with tests.
 For example, doctors measure levels of norepinephrine, one of the chemical messengers (neurotransmitters) used by nerve cells to communicate with each other.
 No test can confirm the diagnosis, so doctors diagnose this disorder by excluding other disorders.

-There is no specific treatment, so the focus is on relieving symptoms (see Autonomic Nervous System Disorders: Treatment).
+There is no specific treatment, so the focus is on relieving symptoms (see see Treatment).